MileHacker Logo

 • Jinggangshan Independent Travel: Feasible with good planning.
 Public buses transport to the area, then local shuttle buses within the scenic spots.
 This approach calls for more attention to schedules and site information, but delivers greater adaptability.

 • Time Needed: Jinggangshan: A full day for main revolutionary sites and some natural spots.
 An overnight stay is suggested for extensive exploration.
-Qingyuan Mountain: Allot half a day to a full day for Jingju Temple, hiking, and views.
+Qingyuan Mountain: Allot half a day to a whole day for Jingju Temple, hiking, and views.

 For booking day trips, consider GetYourGuide.